shopware/frontends/apps/docs/src/best-practices/testing.md

   - - meta
     - name: og:image
       content: "https://frontends-og-image.vercel.app/Best%20practices:%20**Testing**.png"
+nav:
+  position: 10
 ---

 # Testing

 ## Page object best practice

-* Use `data-testid` selectors to locate your UI elements
+- Use `data-testid` selectors to locate your UI elements
-* Use an unambiguous name for your page object class
+- Use an unambiguous name for your page object class
-* The page class should only contain methods for interacting with the HTML page or component
+- The page class should only contain methods for interacting with the HTML page or component
-* The page class should only contain properties and methods
+- The page class should only contain properties and methods
-* Don't create an assertion on the page object level
+- Don't create an assertion on the page object level
-* A page object doesn't have to be an entire HTML page and can be a small component
+- A page object doesn't have to be an entire HTML page and can be a small component

 ## Waits best practice